strimzi/strimzi-kafka-oauth/README.md

 The `KeycloakAuthorizer` detects the runtime environment, and delegates to `StandardAuthorizer` when in KRaft mode (as detected based on the presence of `process.roles` config property).

+> [!NOTE]
-Note: Since version 0.16.0 of this project the Kafka ACL delegation (`strimzi.authorization.delegate.to.kafka.acl=true`) is no longer supported in Zookeeper mode.
+> Since version 0.16.0 of this project the Kafka ACL delegation (`strimzi.authorization.delegate.to.kafka.acl=true`) is no longer supported in Zookeeper mode.
 If you want to keep using it, you should upgrade your nodes to KRaft mode.

 #### Enabling the KeycloakAuthorizer